 Board Directors are entitled to claim reasonable travel, subsistence and associated expenses in accordance with their Coast to Capital related duties.
 The Board Expenses Policy was reviewed in 2020 and shared with Board Directors.
 These should be submitted to the Head of Finance on a monthly basis.
-Chief Executive expenses are approved by the Chair and other Board Director expenses are approved by the Head of Finance.
-Expense claim forms are kept on file for audit and budget monitoring purposes.
+Chief Executive expenses are approved by the Chair and other Board Director expenses are approved

 Coast to Capital employees are entitled to claim reasonable travel, subsistence and associated expenses in accordance with the Coast to Capital Travel and Subsistence Policy.
 These should be submitted to the Head of Finance on a monthly basis.
 Expense claim forms are kept on file for audit and budget monitoring purposes.
+All expenses will be published in a register maintained on the website.